The Information Security Pathway

 Assess

-Take our competency self-assessment for mid-level professionals to evaluate your skills and abilities, and to help you identify your strengths and growth opportunities in the areas of communication, team development and optimization, financial management, project management, and more.
+Take our self-assessment for mid-level professionals to help you identify your strengths and growth opportunities in the areas of communication, team development and optimization, financial management, and project management.

 Assess

-Assess your data literacy skills and abilities by taking the Data Literacy competency self-assessment.
-Understand your strengths and weaknesses in the areas of data security and privacy, data management, data analysis, and more.
+Assess your data literacy skills and abilities by taking the Data Literacy self-assessment.
+Understand your strengths and weaknesses in the areas of data security and privacy, data management, data analysis, and others.

 Make Connections

-Learn more about the National Initiative for Cybersecurity Education (NICE) and their mission to promote and coordinate a robust community working together to advance an integrated ecosystem of cybersecurity education, training, and workforce development
+Learn more about the National Initiative for Cybersecurity Education (NICE) and their mission to promote and coordinate a community working together to advance an integrated ecosystem of cybersecurity education and training.

 Engage in Mentoring